 These are promoted as being healthier than the sugary cereals that we have eaten for years.
 However, when you look at the nutritional value of them, there is very little difference and in fact some of them will have higher sugar content than the children’s cereals!!
 This is because they are made with syrups, dried fruits and chocolate shavings.
 There tends to be very little protein and not much fibre in them.

 If you fancy granola, I recommend making your own.
 That way you will know exactly what is in it.
 I have created a SMASH Granola and it is so delicious!
 There is very little sugar in it and it is high in protein and fibre - the perfect way to start the day.
 It is absolutely gorgeous as a topping on a SMASH Smoothie Bowl.
-The Granola recipe is one of the recipes in the SMASH Way and HUB, everyone loves it
+The Granola recipe is one of the recipes in the SMASH Way, everyone loves it

 This will lead to issues throughout the day.
 Breakfast is the most important meal of the day and it will set you up for a highly productive day when eaten.
 If you skip breakfast it can lead to tiredness, sluggishness, poor concentration and performance.